TelegramBotsAPI/Telegram.Bots/docs/README.md

 ### License

-Telegram.Bots is a .NET 6 wrapper for the Telegram Bot API 6.2.
+Telegram.Bots is a .NET Standard 2.1 wrapper for the Telegram Bot API 6.2.
-Copyright © 2020-2022  Aman Agnihotri (amanagnihotri@pm.me)
+Copyright © 2020-2023  Aman Agnihotri (amanagnihotri@pm.me)

 Telegram.Bots is free software: you can redistribute it and/or modify
 it under the terms of the GNU Lesser General Public License as published